Vanderbijlpark: History

 In 1920, Dr HJ van der Bijl, a young South African electrical engineer working in the United States at the time, was called back to South Africa by the then prime minister Jan Smuts to advise the government in the planning of South Africa's industrial development.
-Van der Bijl oversaw the Iron and Steel Corporation's first plant at Pretoria, but with the increased demand after World War II, 100 km² was bought to construct a large steel works and establish a model town.
+Van der Bijl oversaw the Iron and Steel Corporation's first plant at Pretoria, but with the increased demand after World War II, 100 km2 was bought to construct a large steel works and establish a model town.
 The steelworks began operating in 1947 and the town was proclaimed in 1942.
 The town attained municipal status on 29 October 1952 when Governor General Dr EG Jansen opened ISCOR's second steel works.
 The founder of the town, Hendrik van der Bijl, had his old house situated in Grieg street, in the affluent SW5 proper suburb.

 In 1952 even larger steelworks were opened, and the industrial settlement finally gained municipal status after many decades of governance under the South African Iron and Steel Industrial Corporation in Pretoria.

 By 1952 the town was officially known as the major steel-producing center of South Africa.

+Mittal Steel South Africa announced the closure of its Newcastle and Vereeniging steel-making operations in January 2025.